(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 The first step is to start educating yourself on personal finance.

-Subscribe to my email list at the bottom of this page, and I promise to provide you with the absolute best content I can on that front!
+Subscribe to my email list and I promise to provide you with the absolute best content I can on that front!

 I also wrote an entire 3 part series on building wealth that I highly recommend you read.

-It covers some basics on wealth creation and personal finance.
+It covers some basics of wealth creation and personal finance.

 (/End of completely shameless self-Promotion)